 - Add the diced onions and jalapenos and sauté for about 3-5 minutes until they soften.

 - Stir in the garlic and ginger for 30 seconds.
 Adjust the heat if necessary so they don't stick or burn.

 - Add the remaining spices (coriander, turmeric, cayenne and garam masala), the tomatoes and date paste.
 Mix everything, cover the pot and simmer the tomatoes for 10 minutes to allow them to break down.
 Mash a few of the tomatoes after they simmer to help the sauce thicken.

-- Add the vegetable broth and beans, cover and cook for 30 minutes.
-You can mash a few of the beans to help thicken the sauce if you want.
+- Stir in the vegetable broth and beans.
+Cover the pot and simmer the curry for 30 minutes.
+Mash a few of the beans to help thicken the sauce if desired.

-- Remove from the heat and squeeze the juice of ½ a lemon over the top.
-Give it a last stir and get ready for some flavor.
+- Remove the curry from the heat and squeeze the juice of ½ a lemon over the top.
+Give it a last stir, add salt or additional spices as desired.

-- If you use ground fenugreek in place of the seeds, add them with the rest of the spices when you add the tomatoes.
-Use ½ teaspoon ground for 1 teaspoon of seeds.
+- If you use cumin powder or ground fenugreek instead of the whole spices, add them with the rest of the spices when adding tomatoes.

 - If you want a thicker chili texture or the curry is too thin for your liking, increase the final simmering time with the beans and vegetable broth.
-Likewise, you can reduce the broth to 2 cups (although it will reduce as it cooks).
+Another solution is to remove a cup of the curry, blend it, and return it to the pot.

 Nutritional information is an estimation only.